 Mr. Söderberg appears frequently as a guest soloist with orchestras all over the world.
 He has performed with conductors such as Zdenek Kosler and Olivier Dohnanyi (Slovak Philharmonic), Irwin Hoffmann (Venezuelan Symphony Orchestra), Enrique Ricci (Orchestra of Guanajuato, Mexico), German Caceres (Orchestra of El Salvador), Max Bragado, Brian Leeper and Hubert Borgel (Orchestra of Gran Canaria, Spain), Juan de Udaeta (Orchestra of Andalucia), Laurine Fox (Orchestra of the City of New York), David Gilbert (Manhattan School Philharmonia) Erick Friedmann (FAME Festival Orchestra) and many others.

 Martin Söderberg is a graduate from the Manhattan School of Music, where he received a Doctorate degree in 1990.
 He studied under Solomon Mikowsky and Ubaldo Diaz Acosta in New York City.
 In Spain he also studied with Teresa Alonso, Tomas Andrade, and Juan Antunez.
-Söderberg has recorded 6 CDs, “Piano Music from Spain”, “Piano Music of Rafael Landestoy”, “The 24 Chopin Etudes” and Volumes I, II and III of "Piano Music from Latin America" which is part of a collection of several volumes.
+Söderberg has recorded 7 Albums, “Piano Music from Spain”, “Piano Music of Rafael Landestoy”, “The 24 Chopin Etudes” and Volumes 1, 2, 3 and 4 of "Piano Music from Latin America" which is part of a collection of several volumes.